BatsalG/optimal-sorting-with-analysis/README.md

 # Most optimal sorting algorithms
 The python notebook implements three-way merge sort, bucket sort, extended bucket sort, and other algorithms.
-Along with this, there is an empirical analysis of the runtime for each of these algorithms to find a winner.
+Along with this, there is an empirical analysis of the runtime for each of these algorithms to find the most optimal way to sort.